elsni/freebench/README.md

 This was taken from www.freebench.org which is down for years now.
 Since I still like to compare computer benchmark results with old systems I stick to this benchmark test.
-It should compile fine on modern linux.
+It should compile fine on modern linux. you may need to make ./utils/run.sh executable before launch.

+I (elsni)  am not the author of this software.

+Following the original README file:

+---

 ## What is this?
 Single Core Benchmark Suite for Modern Microprocessors and Computer Systems.